difurung/Challenge-1-Refactor/README.md

 ## Horiseon Refactor Project
-The Horiseon Refactor Project's purpose is as a marketing agency to make sure the underlying code is optimized.
-Furthermore accesabiliry improvements should be made in order to keep up with industry standards thereby optimizing the wehsite for search optimization.

 ## Description

+The Horiseon Refactor Project's purpose is to refactor the existing code.
+Furthermore, accesabiliry improvements should be made in order to keep up with industry standards thereby optimizing the wehsite for search optimization.

-The majority of the refactoring in the code included Three major changes:
+The majority of the refactoring included three major changes:
-- The addition of altternative descriptions of the existing images.
+- The addition of altternative descriptions of the existing images increasing accessability.
-- The addition of semantic elements in the HTML replacing the less descriptive ones.
+- The addition of semantic elements in the HTML adding more specificity to the overall code.
 - The consolidation of any redundancies found in the CSS stylesheets.

 These changes among other minor fixes shouls aid in search engiine optimixation overall.